The sacrifices of God are a broken spirit.

 Judas Agrees to Betray Jesus

-10 Judas Iscariot, who was one of the twelve, went away to the chief priests, that he might deliver him to them.
-11 When they heard it, they were glad and promised to give him money.
-He sought how he might conveniently deliver him.
+10 Judas Iscariot, who was one of the twelve disciples, went away to the chief priests, that he might deliver Jesus to them.
+11 When they heard this, they were glad and promised to give him money.
+Judas sought how he might conveniently deliver Jesus.

 The Last Supper

-12 On the first day of unleavened bread, when they sacrificed the Passover, his disciples asked him, “Where do you want us to go and prepare that you may eat the Passover?”
+12 On the first day of unleavened bread, when they sacrificed the Passover, Jesus’ disciples asked him, “Where do you want us to go and prepare that you may eat the Passover?”

-17 When it was evening he came with the twelve.
+17 When it was evening, he came with the twelve disciples.
 18 As they sat and were eating, Jesus said, “Most certainly I tell you, one of you will betray me—he who eats with me.”

 20 He answered them, “It is one of the twelve, he who dips with me in the dish.
-21 For the Son of Man goes, even as it is written about him, but woe to that man by whom the Son of Man is betrayed!
+21 For the Son of Man will go, just as it is written about him, but woe to that man by whom the Son of Man is betrayed!
 It would be better for that man if he had not been born.”